How to trade cryptocurrencies: A beginner's guide to buy and sell digital currencies

 Candlestick charts originated in Japan in the 1700s as a method of assessing the way that traders’ emotions act as a strong influence on price action, beyond simple supply-and-demand economics.
 This visualization of the market is one of the most favored by traders since it can encapsulate more information than the simpler line or bar charts.
 A candlestick chart features four price points: open, close, high and low.

+How does this relate to cryptocurrency trading?
 They are called candlesticks because of their rectangular shape and the lines above and/or below that resemble a wick.
 The wide portion of the candle is where the price either opened or closed, depending on its color.
-The wicks represent the price range in which an asset traded during that set period of the candlestick.
+The wicks represent the price range in which an asset is traded during that set period of the candlestick.
 Candlesticks can encapsulate different timespans, from one minute to one day and beyond, and show different patterns depending on the timeline chosen.

 How does one determine if an asset is based on sound fundamentals rather than hype, exaggerated technology, or worse — nothing at all?
 For fundamental analysis of new assets, several factors should be considered: